- Search The Registry

 *Osceola Macarthy Adams was born on this date in 1890.
 She was a Black actress, drama teacher, director, and clothing designer.

 Born to a life insurance executive in Albany, Georgia, Osceola Macarthy was mixed with white-European, Native American, and Black African heritage.
-She attended schools in Albany, Georgia including Albany Normal School, a predecessor to Albany State University, and then attended Fisk University's Preparatory School.
+She attended schools in Albany, Georgia, including Albany Normal School, a predecessor to Albany State University, and then attended Fisk University's Preparatory School.
 Later, she attended Howard University, where she studied ancient Greek and philosophy.
-Macarthy was a part of Howard University's Class of 1913.
+Macarthy was part of Howard University's Class of 1913.

 Mccarthy Adams worked under the last name of Archer and appeared in several plays.
 She appeared in The Emperor Jones with Paul Robeson and later acted in Arthur Miller's The Crucible.
 With directing, she helped to start the careers of Sidney Poitier and Harry Belafonte.
 She also appeared in television commercials after retiring.
-She died November 20, 1983 in New York City.
+She died on November 20, 1983, in New York City.